 What Is A Medical Evacuation Army?

-Medical evacuation, also known as medevac or medivac, is the timely and efficient movement and en route care provided by medical personnel of casualties from the point of injury or illness to a medical facility where they can receive definitive care.
+Medical evacuation, or medevac or medivac, is the timely and efficient movement and en route care provided by medical personnel of casualties from the point of injury or illness to a medical facility where they can receive definitive care.
 In other contexts, it may refer to transportation within a medical facility.

-The term covers emergencies, such as when a patient needs to be transported from a remote location to definitive care, and non-emergency situations in which a patient must be transported between two points within medical facilities for purposes such as continuing care or diagnostic testing.
+The term covers emergencies, such as when a patient must be transported from a remote location to definitive care, and non-emergency situations in which a patient must be transported between two points within medical facilities for purposes such as continuing care or diagnostic testing.

 Medical evacuation army refers to evacuating wounded or sick military personnel from an area of conflict by military transport.
 This can be accomplished by land, sea, or air.
 Medevac army units are typically medically trained personnel and transport vehicles with essential medical equipment.

-Medical evacuation aims to transport patients to a medical facility to receive further treatment and rehabilitation.
-Medical evacuation army units often work with other departments such as close air support and ground troops to ensure that patients are evacuated quickly and safely.
+Medical evacuation aims to transport patients to a medical facility for further treatment and rehabilitation.
+Medical evacuation army units often work with other departments, such as close air support and ground troops, to ensure that patients are evacuated quickly and safely.

 What Does Medical Repatriation Mean?

 Medical repatriation is returning a sick or injured person to their home country for medical treatment.
-This can be a complicated and costly process, often requiring coordinating with multiple agencies and organizations.
-In some cases, it may also be necessary to arrange transportation and accommodation for the patient and their family.
+This process can be complicated and costly, often requiring coordinating with multiple agencies and organizations.
+Sometimes, it may also be necessary to arrange transportation and accommodation for the patient and their family.

 Medical repatriation is often seen as a last resort, as it can be challenging to ensure that patient receives the care they need in a foreign country.
 However, in some cases, it may be the only option available.